ndipatri/ComposeZeroTo98/README.md

 3. Restart IDE! (so it doesn't OOM during talk)
 4. Code checked out

->Check out [Step 1 branch](https://github.com/ndipatri/ZeroTo98/tree/step1_workingNoTests) if skipping building the init app.
+>Check out [Step 1 branch](https://github.com/ndipatri/ComposeZeroTo98/tree/step1_workingNoTests) if skipping building the init app.

 5. Code deployed to phone BUT STOP THE APP.
 6. Disconnect all real devices except test device.
 7. IDE open, Project panel collapsed.
-IDE sized to show Vizor-enabled device on the right side (emulator is too slow)
+8. Use DeviceManager to WipeData and Cold Boot an API30 device (e.g. Pixel 5).
-8. Turn off computer notifications
+9. Turn off computer notifications
-9. I recommend presenting this README on your IDE in Presentation Mode.\
+10. I recommend presenting this README on your IDE in Presentation Mode.\
-10. Put IDE in Presentation Mode
+11. Put IDE in Presentation Mode
-11. Read this:
+12. Read this:

 >The prototype-to-production pipeline for mobile applications doesn’t always have the luxury of test-driven development.
 As a result, some production code has very ***low unit test coverage***.